Learning Competitive Equilibria in Exchange Economies with Bandit Feedback

 \section{Conclusion}

 We introduced and studied the problem of online learning a competitive equilibrium in an exchange economy, without a priori knowledge of agents' utilities.
-We quantify the learning performance via two losses, the first motivated from the definition of competitive equilibrium, and the second by fairness and Pareto-efficiency considerations in fair division.
-We develop a randomized algorithm which achieves $\Tilde{O}(nm\sqrt{T})$ loss after $T$ rounds under both loss criteria, and corroborate these theoretical results with simulations.
-While our work takes the first step towards sequentially learning a market equilibrium in general exchange economies, and interesting avenue for future work would be to study learning approaches in broader classes of agent utilities and market dynamics.
+We quantify the learning performance via two losses, the first motivated from the definition of an equilibrium, and the second by fairness and Pareto-efficiency considerations in fair division.
+We develop a randomized algorithm which achieves $\Tilde{O}(nm\sqrt{T})$ loss after $T$ rounds under both losses, and corroborate these theoretical results with simulations.
+While our work takes the first step towards sequentially learning a market equilibrium in exchange economies, an interesting avenue for future work would be to study learning approaches in broader classes of agent utilities and market dynamics.

-Our work addresses the technical challenge of efficient and fair allocations when agents' utilities are unknown, with a specific fairness notion on sharing incentives.
-However, we emphasize that there are other notions of fairness in the fair division literature, with varying connections to prior sociopolitical framing.
-On a broader societal level, this work, as with many other fair allocation algorithms, if being applied to scenarios where the choice of fairness criteria is not appropriate can lead to potential negative impact.
-Thus, we emphasize that whether our model is applicable to certain applications should be carefully evaluated by domain experts, along with awareness of the tradeoffs involved.